Sephardic Prayers and Tombstones – Portuguese Passport

 The Sephardic epitaph is written horizontally, unlike the Ashkenazi one, which is written vertically.
 This difference appears on expellee tombstones in Western European communities – Holland, England, etc. Sephardic tombstones are larger than Ashkenazi, and bear longer and more richly ornamented epitaphs, both in lettering and in style.
 Another feature of the Sephardic epitaphs, distinguishing them from the Ashkenazi tradition, is liturgical poems, Sephardic Prayers, in honor of the deceased, in various languages.

-The law offices of Cohen, Decker, Pex & Brosh specialize in emigration in general, and particularly in emigration to Portugal.
+Our law offices specialize in emigration in general, and particularly in emigration to Portugal.
 It is important for us to provide you with full information on your rights as a descendant of an expellee family, and help you identify yourself as a candidate for Portuguese citizenship.

-Arrange a consultation with the law offices in Petach Tikvah or Jerusalem to obtain legal assistance regarding emigration to Portugal.
+Arrange a consultation with the law offices in Tel Aviv or Jerusalem to obtain legal assistance regarding emigration to Portugal.